 Celtic cognates - Conjunctions

-This page contains conjunctions that are cognate in all or most of the six modern Celtic languages.
+This page contains conjunctions that are cognate in all or some of the six modern Celtic languages.

 Click on the English versions that are links and you will be taken to the Celtiadur, where you can see what each word means, and how some of them are pronounced.
 There are also details of related words and expressions, and words in older versions of the Celtic languages, such as Middle Welsh and Old Irish.
 More Celtic Cognates